Berdir/user_relationships/README.txt

 Developers
 ------------
 There are a number of API functions and corresponding hooks.
 The hooks are documented in user_relationships.api.php.
 The API functions are all defined in user_relationships.module.
-I've provded a list below for quick lookup, but you'll need to see the documentation in that file for a deeper explanaition.
+I've provided a list below for quick lookup, but you'll need to see the documentation in that file for a deeper explanation.

   Functions
   =========